Frequently Asked Questions

 • I'm not sure about a MAIA degree.
 Can I enroll in a course to try it out?

 Yes.
 You have the option of applying as a non-degree seeking student for a maximum of 6 credits.
 Upon receiving a grade of B or higher in those courses, you may transfer them into the MAIA program.
-For more information, please contact our recruiter, Catherine Shaw at cathyshaw@miami.edu or (305)284-8783.
+Alternatively, you may consider earning a 12-credit Security Management Certificate.
+Should you decide to change to the MAIA program, you may do so prior to completing the certificate and use the credits earned as part of the 30-credit degree seeking master’s degree.
+For more information, please contact Cathy Wheeling at cathywheeling@miami.edu or (305)284-3167.

 • When may I begin my studies?